Skip to contents

 This is an extremely minimal client.
 You need to know the API to be able to use this client.
 All this function does is:

-• Try to substitute each listed parameter into endpoint, using the :parameter notation.
+• Try to substitute each listed parameter into endpoint, using the {parameter} or :parameter notation.

 • If a GET request (the default), then add all other listed parameters as query parameters.